-When making gcode for your LongMill, or any CNC for that matter, there will come a time where you’ll click the final button to “Generate Gcode”.
-When this time comes, how will you know that the gcode file is going to be properly suited to your machine?
-Though many CNCs are able to interpret what’s broadly known as ‘gcode’, the reality is that different manufacturers will have their own quirks that their machines expect to see – you can think of this as gcode being the primary language while different CNCs speak with dialects or accents.
+When making gcode for any CNC machine, there will come a time where you’ll click the final button to “Generate Gcode”.
+Doing so, how will you know that the g-code file is going to be properly suited to your particular CNC?
+Though many CNCs are able to interpret what’s broadly known as ‘g-code’, the reality is that different manufacturers have their own quirks that their machines expect to see; you can think of this as g-code being the primary language while different CNCs speak with dialects or accents.
 For the LongMill and many other hobby CNCs, this dialect is known as “GRBL”.

 This is where post-processing comes in.
-A ‘post-processor’ is simply a set of rules that any gcode generating program can follow to add small tweaks to the main gcode to ensure it’ll work for your particular CNC machine.
-If the post-processor isn’t set up correctly or the appropriate one isn’t selected this will usually result in errors, stalls, or unexpected behaviour while running your jobs.
-Sometimes, even the correct post-processor can cause issues depending on the interface program you’re using (for example, UGS tends to be particularly picky with the gcode that you send it).
+A ‘post-processor’ is simply a set of rules that can be followed to add tweaks to the main g-code and ensure it’ll work for particular machines.
+If the post-processor isn’t selected or set up correctly this will usually result in errors, stalls, or unexpected behaviour while running your jobs.

-To help out, we’ve put together a simple table which shows popular CAM programs alongside the names of their LongMill-compatible post-processors.
+To help out, we’ve put together a simple table which shows popular CAM programs and their LongMill-compatible post-processors.
 Some CAM programs may not have post-processor options since they’re already designed for hobby CNC use:

 |Vectric Cut2D, Vectric VCarve, Vectric Aspire||GRBL (in) or GRBL (mm)|